Julius Kruttschnitt II: Memberships and awards

 Kruttschnitt was also director of Big Bell Mines Ltd, Anglo-Westralian Mining Pty Ltd, the Mining Trust Ltd, New Guinea Goldfields Ltd and several other companies.
 He was President of the Queensland Chamber of Mines, established in 1948, for fourteen years.
 He was president of the Australasian Institute of Mining and Metallurgy in 1939 and 1952.
 He was awarded a gold medal from the English Institute of Mining and Metallurgy in 1962.
 He was also awarded the Australasian Institute of Mining and Metallurgy's medal in recognition of his outstanding services to the mining industry of Australia in 1946.
 He was a member of the American Institute of Mining and Metallurgical Engineers.
-Kruttschnitt was a member of the Australian Atomic Energy Commission's advisory committee on uranium mining from 1953-60.
-He sat on the board of the Faculty of Engineering at the University of Queensland from 1954-62.
+Kruttschnitt was a member of the Australian Atomic Energy Commission's advisory committee on uranium mining from 1953 to 1960.
+He sat on the board of the Faculty of Engineering at the University of Queensland from 1954 to 1962.
 He was granted an honorary Doctorate of Engineering in 1971 from the University of Queensland.